priye-1/Audio_File_Server_Simulator_with_Flask_API/README.md

 # Audio_File_Server_Simulator_with_Flask_API
-### This Flask App simulates the behavior of an audio file server by integrating a MongoDB
+### This Flask App simulates the behavior of an audio file server by integrating MongoDB
 The Audio files can be of three different  types:  SONG, PODCAST, AUDIOBOOK.

 The program performs the following operations on an audiofiles by specifying its types